kenthejr/dids-memo-fields/hip-55.md

 ### An attacker modifies the memo field to a different DID

-The attacker is able to change the value of the DID within an entity's memo field to a DID the attacker controls, thereby claiming the association.
+Description - attacker is able to change the value of the DID within an entity's memo field to a DID the attacker controls, thereby claiming the association.
+Whenever some other actor queries the entity (using a TokenGetInfo for instance, the fraudulent DID would be returned as the value of the memo field in the response.
+That DID would be resolved into the attacker's DID Document and public key.
+As the attacker has the corresponding private key, they would be able to demonstrate they control the public key and so DID - effectively impersonating the valid entity owner.

-When a Hedera entity is created or updated, the keys that are authorized to osubsequently make changes to the entity can be stipulated. if no such keys are stipulated, then the entity is immutable and the attack is thwarted.
-If a key is stipulated, then only the admin/owner of the entity can modify the entity and change the memo field.
+Prevention - When a Hedera entity is created or updated, the keys that are authorized to osubsequently make changes to the entity can be stipulated.
+If no such keys are stipulated, then the entity is immutable and the attack is thwarted as the memo field cannot be changed.

+If a key is stipulated, then only the admin/owner of the entity with the private key corresponding to the stipulated public key can modify the entity and change the memo field.

 Hedera supports multi-signature authorization rules on entity modifications - an entity can be created such that multiple keys must sign a modification like changing the memo field and thereby offering greater resistance to this attack.

 ### An attacker switches the DID Document that the DID resolves to

-The attacker is able to change the DID Document to which a DID in the memo field of an entity resolves into a DID Document that they control, and thereby effectively claim the association.
+Description - The attacker is able to change the DID Document to which a DID in the memo field of an entity resolves into a DID Document that they control, and thereby effectively claim the association.
+The attacker sends an Update message via HCS with a new version of the DID Document, one containing the attacker's public key and not that of the valid DID controller.
+The the members of the appnet receive this new DID Document and replace the existing valid DID Document with the new version.
+When subsequently asked to resolve the DID, the appnet members return the fraudulent DID Document, allowing the attacker to impersonate the valid DID controller.

-The attack is thwarted because only the private key associated with the DID is able to update the DID Document - the update message (as per the Hedera DID method) must have a signature created with the private key associated with the DID's public key.
+Prevention - The attack is prevented because only the private key associated with the DID is able to update the DID Document - the update message (as per the Hedera DID method) must have a signature created with the private key associated with the DID's public key.

 > signature - A Base64-encoded signature that is a result of signing a minified JSON string of a message attribute with a private key corresponding to the public key #did-root-key in the DID document.